14. İleri Düzey Konular¶

 With several dozens of DJ controllers supported out-of-the-box, Mixxx gives you comprehensive hardware control for your DJ mixes, see Using MIDI/HID Controllers.

-Support for additional devices can be added to Mixxx by creating a new mapping file.
+Support for additional devices can be added to Mixxx by creating a new preset file.
 This file tells Mixxx how to translate, or map, MIDI/HID messages from a controller into commands that Mixxx understands.

 Connect your controller(s) to your computer